b1conrad/single-click-to-identify/README.md

 The idea of a person (usually named Alice) who makes connections with Faber College, ACME Corp, and Trust Bank, is not new.
 It is used by many proponents of Self-Sovereign Identity.

+The idea came from session 11J of IIW XXIX
+(see [reference 29](https://b1conrad.github.io/resume/#Ref29) from author's resume).